emanuelefavero/react-testing/README.md

 ## Testing methods

+- `debug()` - prints the HTML output of the component to the console

 - `getByTestId` - returns the element that has the given `data-testid` attribute (e.g. `<div data-testid='hello'></div>`)

 > Note: You should only use this if you can't find the element using other methods